 Fullerton Cove includes the only rural lands in the Strategy Area.
-The Cove Village, located in the south of the precinct, provides housing for over 55's with resort style facilities.
+The Cove Village, located in the south of the precinct, provides housing for over 55s with resort style facilities.
 Rural dwellings and agricultural land use are dispersed through the northern section of the precinct.
+The precinct has the ability to accommodate a neighbourhood centre, providing for the day to day needs of the community.